widgetti/solara/solara/website/pages/documentation/getting_started/content/04-tutorials/00-overview.md

 ---
 title: Solara Tutorials
 description: A collection of tutorials for those learning to use Solara, each geared towards a users coming from particular backgrounds, such as data science, or
-    users coming from other frameworks like Streamlit
+    users coming from other frameworks like Streamlit.
 ---
 # Tutorials